top of page

 How many players will make a team?

-Our goal is to have between 4 and 6 teams in the early ages in both the boys and girls programs.
+Our goal is to have between 5 and 6 teams in the early ages in both the boys and girls programs.
 These teams play smaller sided games (5v5, 7v7, 9v9) and we tend to keep team rosters small to provide enough playing time for each player.
-These teams combine into 2 or 3 teams when they graduate to the 11v11 format of the game at U13 boys and girls.
+These teams combine into 2 or 3 teams when they graduate to the 11v11 format of the game at U13.
 Selection of the players and number of teams that Club will form will depend on the quality of the player pool that will be evaluated at the tryout.
 The Club also has field space limitations and wants to be competitive and selective in terms of talent without the intention of continuing to grow the number of competitive teams.

 What are the "numbers & colors" for the BSC teams and what do they signify?